Transfusion of Red Blood Cells

 - Hematopoietic progenitor cell transplant (bone marrow transplant) recipients, both allogeneic and autologous transplants.

 - All patients on chemotherapy (hematologic malignancies, malignant solid tumours, histiocytic disorders and aplastic anemia patients receiving immune suppression).
-In a setting where irradiated blood products are not immediately available, a consideration of the risk and benefits of irradiation should be discussed with the tertiary centre.
+In a setting where irradiated blood products are not immediately available, a consideration of the risk and benefits of irradiation should be discussed with the specialized childhood cancer program.
 In these cases, after consideration of the patient’s chemotherapy regimen and the state of hematopoietic recovery, it may be appropriate to proceed with non-irradiated products.

 - HLA-matched apheresis platelets.

-- Any transfusion reaction at a satellite centre that results in the need for future pre-medication or blood product special preparation should be reported to the referring tertiary centre
+- Any transfusion reaction at a POGO Satellite Clinic that results in the need for future pre-medication or blood product special preparation should be reported to the referring specialized childhood cancer program.

-- Similarly, any premedication and special preparation requirements of blood products determined by the tertiary centre should be communicated to the satellite
+- Similarly, any premedication and special preparation requirements of blood products determined by the specialized childhood cancer program should be communicated to the POGO Satellite Clinic.

 - Pediatric Transfusion: A Physician’s Handbook, 4th edition, AABB 2015

-Primary author Dr. Wendy Lau, The Hospital for Sick Children, Toronto with input from Dr. Robert Klaasen, Children’s Hospital of Eastern Ontario, Ottawa, Dr. Vicky Breakey, McMaster Children’s Hospital, Hamilton Health Sciences, Hamilton, and Dr. Lawrence Jardine, Children’s Hospital, London Health Sciences Centre, London.
+Primary author Dr. Wendy Lau, The Hospital for Sick Children, Toronto with input from Dr. Robert Klaasen, CHEO, Ottawa, Dr. Vicky Breakey, McMaster Children’s Hospital, Hamilton Health Sciences, Hamilton, and Dr. Lawrence Jardine, Children’s Hospital, London Health Sciences Centre, London.